 Why It Is Essential to Convert HTML to WordPress Theme?

 Some of you can think that why should they need to convert HTML template to WordPress theme when they have their own static HTML site.
-Apparently, it’s not mandatory but there are a bunch of advantages of using the WordPress theme.
+Apparently, it’s not mandatory but there are a bunch of advantages of using the WordPress theme development services.

 The very first one to consider the necessity of using WordPress theme instead of HTML is about its management functions.
 It’s quite easier to manage and you don’t need to learn a lot of coding to use WordPress.